Why Did Media Players Look Like That?

 Oxford Geek Night returned this week after an incredibly-long hiatus, and it was amazing.

-Dan Q’s been blogging since the 1990s, mostly about his life, technology, programming, relationships, magic, and games.
+Dan Q’s been blogging since the 1990s, mostly about his life, technology, programming, relationships, hacking, and games.

 He lives in Oxford, UK with his partner and her husband in a polyamorous V-shaped thingy, and their two children.
-Alongside freelance development, he works for the University of Oxford and volunteers with Three Rings.
-He sometimes finds time for geo*ing.
+Until he finds something that rhymes better, he describes himself as a magician Automattician on a geoposition-mission.

 Get the full experience: read all of Dan’s –

-- 741 checkins: geotagged content, typically resulting from Dan’s GPS gaming, since January 2010
+- 992 checkins: geotagged content, typically resulting from Dan’s GNSS gaming, since January 2010

 - 170 reviews: products, services, and businesses Dan likes (or doesn’t!) since April 2003